HeroicKatora/xtest-data/Readme.md

 ## Known problems

-You can not yet run tests in parallel.
-Pass `--test-threads 1` to all tests as a workaround.
-The underlying issue is two-fold: most git operations don't fully lock everything.
-For example, cloning twice into the same directory goes horribly wrong.
-Additionally, the `xtest_data` package reuses the same worktree directory.
-Since we are performing sparse checkouts, that tests might use conflicting trees.

 When fetching data, git may repeatedly ask for credentials and is pretty slow.
 This issue should not occur when `git` supports `sparse-checkout`.
 This is because we are shelling out to Git and `git checkout`, which we utilize to very